Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

 \begin{flushleft} \emph{a.
 Layer-level Fusion} \end{flushleft}

-Fusing features from different layers aims at combining different feature properties within a feature extractor.
-It is possible to fuse multiple fully-connected layers in a deep network \cite{jun2019combination}: For instance, Yu \etal \cite{yu2018multi} explore different methods to fuse the activations from different fully-connected layers and introduce the best-performed $P_{i}$-fusion strategy to aggregate the features with different balancing weights, and Jun \etal \cite{jun2019combination} construct multiple fully-connected layers in parallel on the top of ResNet backbone, then concatenate the global features from these layers to obtain the combined global features.
+With layer-level fusion it is possible to fuse multiple fully-connected layers in a deep network \cite{liu2015deepindex},\cite{zhou2017collaborative}.
+For instance, Liu \etal \cite{liu2015deepindex} introduce DeepIndex to incorporate multiple global features from different fully connected layers.
+The activation from the first fully-connected layer is taken as column indexing, and that from the second layer serves as row indexing.
+Similarly, it is also possible to fuse the activations from multiple convolutional layers.
+For instance, Li \etal \cite{li2017ms} apply the R-MAC encoding scheme on five convolutional layers of VGG-16 and then concatenate them into a multi-scale feature vector.

-Features from fully-connected layers (global features) and features from convolutional layers (local features) can complement each other when measuring semantic similarity and can, to some extent, guarantee retrieval performance \cite{yu2017exploiting}.

-Global features and local features can be concatenated directly \cite{yu2017exploiting}, \cite{shen2017learning}, \cite{cao2020unifying}.
-Before concatenation, convolutional feature maps are filtered by sliding windows or region proposal nets.
-Pooling-based methods can be applied for feature fusion as well.
-For example, Li \etal \cite{li2016exploiting} propose a Multi-layer Orderless Fusion (MOF) approach, which is inspired by Multi-layer Orderless Pooling (MOP) \cite{gong2014multi} for image retrieval.
-However local features can not play a decisive role in distinguishing subtle feature differences because global and local features are treated identically.
-For this limitation, Yu \etal \cite{yu2017exploiting} propose using a mapping function to take more advantage of local features in which they are used to refine the return ranking lists.
-In their work, the exponential mapping function is the key for tapping the complementary strengths of the convolutional layers and fully-connected layers.
-Similarly, Cao \etal \cite{cao2020unifying} unify the global and local descriptors for two-stage image retrieval in which attentively selected local features are employed to refine the results obtained using global features.
+Features from fully-connected layers retain global high-level semantics, whereas features from convolutional layers can present local low- and intermediate-level cues.
+Global and local features therefore complement each other when measuring semantic similarity and can, to some extent, guarantee retrieval performance \cite{yu2017exploiting},\cite{yang2021dolg}.
+Such features can be concatenated directly \cite{cao2020unifying},\cite{yu2017exploiting}, with convolutional features normally filtered by sliding windows or region proposal nets.
+Direct concatenation can also be replaced by other advanced methods, such as orthogonal operations \cite{yang2021dolg} or pooling-based methods, such as Multi-layer Orderless Fusion (MOF) of Li \etal \cite{li2016exploiting}, which is inspired by Multi-layer Orderless Pooling (MOP) \cite{gong2014multi}.
+However local features cannot play a decisive role in distinguishing subtle feature differences if global and local features are treated identically.
+Yu \etal \cite{yu2017exploiting} use a mapping function to assert local features in refining the return ranking lists, via an exponential mapping function for tapping the complementary strengths of convolutional and fully-connected layers.
+Similarly, Liu \etal \cite{liu2019group} design two sub-networks on top of convolutional layers to obtain global and local features and then learn to fuse these features, thereby adaptively adjusting the fusion weights.
+Instead of directly fusing the layer activations, Zhang \etal \cite{zhang2019effective} fuse the index matrices which are generated based on the two feature types extracted from the same CNN, a feature fusion which has low computational complexity.